-Laura has started her full-time freelancing career in June 2012.
-Since then she managed to scale her one-woman business to a multi six-figure level!
+Laura started her full-time freelancing career in June 2012.
+Since then, she managed to scale her one-woman business to a multi-six-figure level!

 “I decided to start a freelance writing career because I was bored to death in my office job at an insurance company.
 I wanted a business where I could decide who to work with and who to turn down.

 I’ve had months as high as $28k as a one-woman shop, but I usually hover between $15-20k.